Jollywatt/jollywatt.github.io/content/posts/daylight-hours.typ

 == Incorporating seasons

-In reality, the Earth’s tilt is not exactly toward or away from the sun, because it orbits the sun while its titled axis of rotation remains fixed.
+In reality, the Earth's tilt is not exactly toward or away from the sun, because it orbits the sun while its titled axis of rotation remains fixed.

 At the northern summer solstice, the north pole is tilted toward the sun.
-Let $ω$ be the angle of the Earth’s course around the sun from this point.
+Let $ω$ be the angle of the Earth's course around the sun from this point.

 Looking down the axis the orbital plane, $O$, with the sun always to the right, we see the north pole trace out a circle as $ω$ varies over the course of a year.

 #html.div(id: "fig4", class: "fig")

-The Earth’s obliquity $ε_0$ remains fixed (the angle of the dashed green arc).
+The Earth's obliquity $ε_0$ remains fixed (the angle of the dashed green arc).
 However, the true angle the north pole makes from the day–night boundary (the solid green arc which we called $ε$ before) varies with $ω$.
 This is the seasonal dependence of day length.